 Prophecy of Ayn Rand comes more and more true.
-Main industrialists of our era are more and more openly pleading for a future in which an individual would be totally subordinated to collective.
+Leading industrialists of our era are more and more openly pleading for a future in which an individual would be subordinated to collective.

 Elon Musk with his prediction about universal basic income (UBI) is a prime example.